 - Learn in a structured yet flexible curriculum

-The residency is accredited by ASHP and is continuously evaluated for improvement to ensure graduates make a seamless transition into clinical practice.
+The program is continuously evaluated for improvement to ensure graduates make a seamless transition into clinical practice.
 Four candidates are selected on a competitive basis each year.

 Training for this residency is primarily conducted at Mayo Clinic Hospital in Phoenix, Arizona, though you may have rotations at Mayo Clinic's outpatient settings.